Content Optimization in 2020 – Optimizing Your Content for SEO

 This will help you determine what keywords are the best options to target on the page.

-After choosing what keywords you want to target, move to step two.
+After choosing what keywords you want to use, move to step two.

 Step 2: Implement target keywords

-Now that you’ve chosen keywords that will help you target your ideal audience, it’s time to implement them on your page.
+Now that you’ve chosen keywords that will help you target your ideal audience and boost your content's SEO, it’s time to implement them on your page.

 Instead, you’ll want to implement the keyword where it feels natural.